YARA BELGIUM S.A.

 17 Nov 2021

-Their ask — Yara requests that renewable hydrogen targets be subsidiary to low-carbon hydrogen use, and made conditional on renewable electricity capacity build-up.
+Message — Yara requests that renewable hydrogen targets be subsidiary to low-carbon hydrogen use, and made conditional on renewable electricity capacity build-up.
 They want to avoid overly strict additionality requirements that may slow investment decisions.
 Countries with high renewable electricity shares should classify grid-based hydrogen as renewable.1234

-How it helps them — This would reduce investment risks and allow cheaper grid-based hydrogen where renewable electricity is abundant.56
+Why — This would reduce investment risks and allow cheaper grid-based hydrogen where renewable electricity is abundant.56

-Who loses — Climate advocates lose stricter guarantees that hydrogen is truly additional renewable energy.7
+Impact — Climate advocates lose stricter guarantees that hydrogen is truly additional renewable energy.7

 Fertilizer giant Yara urges export levelling mechanism in CBAM